Recoskie/JDasm/docs/Machine.md

 <br />

-When doing a 64 in length add with "RAX", and say we go to read the value of "AX".
+When doing a 64 in length, add with "RAX", and say we go to read the value of "AX".
 We then see the first 16 digits of the add operation out of 64.

 <br />

 The registers are given a different name based on the size.
-Meanwhile the selected register is still the same.
+Meanwhile, the selected register is still the same.

 <br />

 There is only one small catch.
-All 8 bit operations use the first 4 registers in low, and switch to high byte order.
+All 8-bit operations use the first 4 registers in low and switch to high byte order.

 <br />